 What is Model Context Protocol (MCP)?

-Model Context Protocol (MCP) is an open standard developed by Anthropic for connecting AI assistants and large language models to external data sources, tools, and systems.
-It creates a universal interface — like USB for AI — so models can access real-time data and take actions beyond text generation.
+Model Context Protocol (MCP) is an open standard developed by Anthropic for connecting AI assistants and large language models to external data sources.

 What is Model Context Protocol (MCP)?